Gelfand-Tsetlin modules in the Coulomb context: Introduction

+That is, $\tilde{T}$ is an equivariant Steinberg algebra for the space appearing in \eqref{eq:steinberg}.
+The set $\mathscr{S}$ appearing here is finite, but if we change it to the set of all integral elements, the RHS of \eqref{eq:equiv-conv} gives an algebra Morita equivalent to $ \tilde{T}$.

+The algebra $\tilde{T}$ is a cousin of the KLR algebras \cite{KLI}, but instead of categorifying the universal enveloping algebra $U(\mathfrak{n})$ of the strictly lower triangular matrices in $\mathfrak{gl}_n$, they categorify the tensor product of $U(\mathfrak{n})$ with the $v_n$th tensor power of the defining representation of $\mathfrak{gl}_n$; this is proven in \cite[Prop.
+4.39]{Webmerged}.
+The classes of simple modules over this algebra match the dual canonical basis in this space (which is proven in the course of the proof of \cite[Th.
+8.7]{WebCB}).

-Quotienting out by the unique graded maximal ideal in this ring gives a quotient $\tilde{T}'$; this quotient is, of course, the non-equivariant convolution algebra that appears in \eqref{eq:steinberg}.
-That is: \begin{icor} For $\mathscr{S} $ the set of integral elements of $\MaxSpec(\Gamma)$, the algebra $U^{(1)}_{\mathscr{S}}$ is Morita equivalent to the algebra $\tilde{T}'$. \end{icor}
+Of course, the difference between the RHS of equations \eqref{eq:steinberg} and \eqref{eq:equiv-conv} is between non-equivariant and equivariant homology.
+We can account for the difference between these on the LHS by taking an appropriate quotient.
+That is: \begin{icor} For $\mathscr{S} $ the set of integral elements of $\MaxSpec(\Gamma)$, the algebra $U^{(1)}_{\mathscr{S}}$ is Morita equivalent to the algebra $\tilde{T}'$, the quotient of $\tilde{T}$ by all positive degree central elements. \end{icor}

 This gives a new way of interpreting the results of \cite[\S 6]{KTWWYO}; in particular, Corollary \ref{cor:U-T} is effectively equivalent to Theorem 6.4 of {\it loc.\ cit.} This gives us a criterion in terms of which weight spaces are not zero that classifies the different simple Gelfand-Tsetlin modules with integral weights for an orthogonal Gelfand-Zetlin algebra (Theorem \ref{th:good-words}).